October 15, 2024 I Event

 To prep for natural disaster emergencies, Hosler said Seven C staffers boxed up the guitars to prevent humidity and flooding to damage any of the gear.

 “We probably got 40 guitars that are water damaged from the first that came through,” Hosler said.
 “We’ve got them in controlled environments, trying to see what can be saved.
-People have been walking with entire collections that went underwater, vintage instruments, everything, and we’re doing all we can to help them.”
+People have been walking in with entire collections that went underwater, vintage instruments, everything, and we’re doing all we can to help them.”

-Evan Rubinson, CEO and president of Meters Music, which is headquartered in Tampa, Florida, said challenges range from immediate needs, such as a lack of access to medicines, power outages, emergency evacuations and flooding, to business challenges, such as experiencing severe shipping delays and functional work delays without internet or power.
+Evan Rubinson, CEO and president of Meters Music, which is headquartered in Tampa, Florida, said challenges ranged from immediate needs, such as a lack of access to medicines, power outages, emergency evacuations and flooding, to business challenges, such as experiencing severe shipping delays and functional work delays without internet or power.

 More News